CodePapi/advancedJSFunctions/2Recursion/Recursion.md

 Recursion is a technique for iterating over an operation by having a function call itself repeatedly until it arrives at a result.

+A recursive function always has a condition that stops the function from calling itself.

 example uses of recurssion

 ## 1: power